Comments: 1-15, 16-17

 Hi just in the process of buying an 86 XL 600.
 Are parts still easily available for these bikes?
 Thank you.

 I have had my 83 for about a year now and love it.
-I bought mine for $200 and wasn't running, newish carbs and air filter box, piston and rings and head worked on and it runs perfect.
-One kick, starts hot or cold and crazy torque and power for a 600.
-Get parts from cyclepartswarehouse.com as they are cheapest and you will love this bike.
+I bought mine for $200 and wasn't running, newish carbs and air filter box, piston and rings and head worked on, and it runs perfect.
+One kick, starts hot or cold, and crazy torque and power for a 600.
+Get parts from cyclepartswarehouse.com as they are cheapest, and you will love this bike.

 Only negative is the suspension, they bottom hard if you like to get air, but that can be fixed with and XR600 shock (older models with remote reservoir) and some 83-89 CR500 forks.
 This bike, no matter the year, is worth whatever you pay for it, the new 650's are a joke.
-I had a new (later 2000's) XL650R try to race me the other day and he must have been pissed as he got completely left behind by a stock 83 XL600.
+I had a new (later 2000's) XL650R try to race me the other day, and he must have been annoyed, as he got completely left behind by a stock 83 XL600.

 They won't be around forever, get one while you can.